Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog past makes thirty-two days in a row with a new blog post.
-This one took about 2 hours to prepare.
+This blog post took about two hours to create and makes forty-eight days in a row with a new blog post.
 Please remember …

 Please Remember